No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance

-To ensure our datasets are thoroughly cleaned and diverse, we follow a meticulous process: \textbf{1.
-Diverse Sourcing:} We gather images from three different online sources—Flickr, DuckDuckGo, and Bing Search—to maximize the variety of our dataset, while retaining very easy-to-classify images\footnote{we use the image sourcing pipeline of C2C~\citep{prabhu2023categories}}.
+To ensure our ``\textit{Let It Wag!}'' classification dataset is thoroughly cleaned and diverse, we follow a meticulous process consisting of several cleaning, filtering and verification steps: \textbf{1.
+Diverse Sourcing:} We gather images from three different online sources—Flickr, DuckDuckGo, and Bing Search—to maximize the variety of our dataset while retaining very easy-to-classify images\footnote{we use the image sourcing pipeline of C2C~\citep{prabhu2023categories}}.

 \textbf{2.
-Temporal Filtering:} We applied a filter to only retrieve images after January 2023 to minimize overlap with images used in the pre-training of Vision-Language Models (VLMs).
-Note this helps mitigate but does not ensure the overlap problem is resolved.
+Temporal Filtering:} We applied a filter to only retrieve images after January 2023 to minimize overlap with images used in the pretraining datasets of multimodal models.
+Note this helps mitigate but does not ensure that the overlap problem is resolved.

 \textbf{3.
 Outlier Removal:} We employ a pre-trained InceptionNet~\citep{szegedy2015going} to remove outliers from the entire image pool.
 We do this by taking all pairwise cosine-similarities between all images in the pool, and removing the images that are in the bottom 5\% of the similarity values\footnote{We use the \texttt{fastdup} library for outlier removal: \href{https://github.com/visual-layer/fastdup}{https://github.com/visual-layer/fastdup}}.